Skip to main content

 Strategic Recommendation on Marketing Cost Deductibility within and beyond the Relevant Range

 The treatment of marketing costs extends beyond a simple compliance exercise and transforms into a deliberate managerial decision that must balance fiscal efficiency with long-term value creation.
-The concept of the “relevant range,” traditionally associated with cost behavior in managerial accounting, can be strategically adapted to define a threshold within which marketing expenditures are considered operationally justified, economically rational, and therefore defensible as tax-deductible expenses.
+The concept of the relevant range, traditionally associated with cost behavior in managerial accounting, can be strategically adapted to define a threshold within which marketing expenditures are considered operationally justified, economically rational, and therefore defensible as tax-deductible expenses.
 Within this framework, marketing costs that fall inside the relevant range are typically aligned with routine business activities and are treated as revenue expenditures, whereas those that exceed this range may attract scrutiny, potentially leading to partial disallowance or reclassification as capital expenditure.

 From a strategic standpoint, organizations should begin by establishing a clearly defined relevant range for marketing expenditure, often expressed as a percentage of revenue, informed by historical trends, industry benchmarks, and expected returns on marketing investment.
 This range serves not merely as a budgeting tool but as a defensive mechanism that supports the argument that such expenditures are incurred wholly and exclusively for business purposes, thereby satisfying the underlying principles of tax deductibility.
 Within this boundary, firms should prioritize marketing activities that exhibit clear revenue characteristics—such as digital advertising, promotional campaigns, and customer acquisition initiatives—since these are consistent with expense recognition principles under IAS 1 Presentation of Financial Statements and are typically expensed immediately in accordance with IAS 38 Intangible Assets, thereby reinforcing their eligibility for tax deduction.